bradbell/at_cascade/readme.rst

   This makes the predict table yield predictions for the fit_node.
 - If a fit terminates with an error, the corresponding predictions are not calculated, none of its child nodes are fit, and the fit can't be continued.
+- If there is no data for a fit_node, no fit is necessary and the predictions can be done using the prior means.

 Output Data
 ###########